How I applied The Reason I Jump to teaching Autistic children

 - He needs to feel safe and secure when things like noises strike.

 Control of actions.

 Throughout the book Noaki talks about the feeling of not being fully in control of his body.
 That he may run somewhere then have no idea how he got there or why.
-Like he was teleported.
+Like he was teleported and cannot control his impulses.
 This backs up our training that sanctions are ineffective but explains why.

 - Learning to do something should not about being told off, patience is essential.